Botcopy/docs/docs/basics/branding.md

 Adjust the font type of your bot, show the Bot's avatar image, and hide the "UI by {••}" tag.

 ### Input Bar Settings
 Choose from Input Bar types and whether the microphone should be displayed.
+A menu can also be displayed on the input bar.

 ## CUI Mode
 CUI stands for **Conversational User Interface**.
 It is a full-screen chat experience that replaces a website or specific web page(s) within a site.
 The chat window remains the same, with the exception of removing the _minimize_ and _close_ buttons normally seen on the header.
 This behavior can be set for an entire bot, or for individual pages of your website by giving the page a Bot Prompt configured to CUI mode.